byzhou/cfi_notes/README.md

 the .rodata are organized: pre-order hierarchy and interleaving data.

 - [Backend Pass Tutorial](http://www.kharghoshal.xyz/blog/writing-machinefunctionpass)
-explains how to write a backend pass. super useful, stupid llvm.org only have tutorials for writing one entire backend.
+explains how to write a backend pass. super useful, stupid llvm.org only has tutorials for writing one entire backend.

 ## Vtables and .rodata (Without CFI, x86 as an example)